weegreenblobbie/pycontrol/ROADMAP.md

 - (if necessary) Use pvlib to lookup altitude from gps lat, long

-- See if I can speed up scan_cameras().
+- See if I can speed up scan_cameras() & gphoto2cpp.h.

-- Define camera schedule format
+-- remove as many memory allocations as possible.
+-- cache choices for setting widget values using a hash map in write_property() to change it from a O(N) operation to O(1)

 - Implement and test these workflows:
     - pick event, clear any camera schedule